History

 To find secondary sources in the library, go to our How to Do Library Research guide.

 Note!
 General Education courses may not require the use of peer-reviewed articles from the last five years, like in your health courses.
-You can use eBooks, newspaper articles, magazines or materials from reputable publishers like professional organizations or government websites.
+You can use eBooks, newspaper articles, magazines, or materials from reputable publishers like professional organizations or government websites.
 Always make sure to check the assignment rubric to see which type of source is acceptable.

 Keywords and Phrases